rook/rook/INSTALL.md

 See instructions below for setting up the build environment to support `arm` and `arm64` platforms.

-Or if you wanted to build all release artifats run:
+Or if you wanted to build all release artifacts run:

 ```
 make -j4 release